peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 **Returns:**

-* A list of language tags that match the given range, in descending order of preference.
+* A list of language tags that match the specified range, in descending order of preference.

 **Throws:**